xp-dojo/xp-dojo/site/src/main/tut/docs/contributing.md

 ## Committing

-It's not an idea OSS model but we are suggesting repositories require at least two reviews before content can be merged into `master`.
-This may sound draconian but it's trying to maintain a consensus amongst a diverse set of contributors.
-It means trunk based development isn't possible.
+It's not an ideal OSS model but we are suggesting repositories require at least two reviews before content can be merged into `master`.
+This can be enforced in GitHub under the projects Settings.
+It may sound draconian but it's trying to maintain a consensus amongst a diverse set of contributors.
+It means trunk based development isn't possible unfortunately.

 ### Dealing with Pull Requests

 See above.
 If you receive a pull request, the nice thing to do is merge (refining as necessary locally) before closing the pull request.
 It's not fun leaving PRs orphaned with partially incorporated fragments, it leaves the branch useless as the author can't easily pick it up and amend the PR.
 Use the same [guidelines you would for OSS](https://help.github.com/en/articles/fork-a-repo) and for help, GitHub specific instructions are [here](https://help.github.com/en/articles/merging-a-pull-request).

+### Accepting new Committers

+Everyone can contribute via forking and pull requests.
+New committers (those directly added to the `instructor` team with write permission to the repositories) should be agreed and follow some evidence of prior contribution (pull requests accepted for example).
+An example from `@baldrick` can be found https://github.com/xp-dojo/atdd-bank-account/pull/16.